Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 What is the best type of outdoor living space for BC weather?

-A covered patio with insulated aluminum panels is the most popular choice for BC weather.
-It blocks rain and UV in summer, handles 30–50 PSF snow loads in winter, and requires virtually no maintenance.
+A covered patio with solid aluminum panels is the most popular choice for BC weather.
+It blocks rain and UV in summer, is over-built for BC winters, and requires virtually no maintenance.
 For year-round use, a 3-season room with glass walls adds wind protection and extends your season from roughly 5 months to 9–10 months without needing any heating system.

 Do you need a permit for an outdoor living space in BC?